PaperMC/docs/docs/paper/dev/api/plugin-configs.md

   another-key: David
 ```

-When accessing indented values, you separate the levels with "."'s.
+When accessing indented values, you separate the levels with `.`'s.
 For example, the key for the "David" string would be `root.another-key`

 ## Creating a config.yml